 You can also use form regions to remove and add pages for customization.

 Like post forms, mail forms have separate Compose and Read pages.
 When a user opens a new e-mail message, the form is displayed in Compose mode, and pages are displayed so that the user can fill out the form to be sent.
 When the recipient opens the item, the form is displayed in Read mode, and a different set of pages and controls can be used to display the data in the fields.
 When designing an e-mail message form, you can choose to disable the separate Read and Compose pages so that the form is identical at all times.
 If you use separate pages, you can often copy and paste the controls from the one set of pages to the other.

 If you are customizing a mail form for use in an organization that is using Microsoft Exchange Server, the form should be published in the Organizational Forms Library.

 When you design a mail form, it is important to consider which type of message format the form should be in.
 The choices are Microsoft Rich Text, HTML, and plain text.
-You should give careful consideration to what versions of Microsoft Office Outlook potential recipients will be using.
+You should give careful consideration to what versions of Outlook that potential recipients will be using.